genular/pandora/README.md

             <img src="https://img.shields.io/badge/chat-on%20freenode-brightgreen.svg" alt="chat on freenode"></a>
     </p>
 </div>

-`PANDORA` is a comprehensive suite of advanced analytical tools designed to support a wide range of biomedical research applications.

-## Overview
-`PANDORA` is a software that leverages advanced statistical methodologies, many uniquely designed for high-dimensional data in biomedical research.
+`PANDORA` is a research software that leverages advanced statistical methodologies, many uniquely designed for high-dimensional data in biomedical research.
 It supports predictive modeling, biomarker discovery, and comprehensive OMICS data analysis, contributing to new insights in systems biology.

 ## Installation Quick-start